EMVrace/EMVrace.github.io/README.md

 EMV, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for in-store smartcard payment.
-In December 2019, EMV was reported to run in over 9 billion credit and debit cards worldwide.
+There are 9.89 billion EMV cards in circulation worldwide, according to EMVCo's [Annual Report 2020](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf).
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We have specified a comprehensive [model](https://github.com/EMVrace/EMVerify) (extended [here](https://github.com/EMVrace/EMVerify-PAN-routing)) of the EMV protocol, using the state-of-the-art model checker [Tamarin](https://tamarin-prover.github.io/).
 Using our models, we identified several authentication flaws that lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.